Azure/azure-orbital-integration/aqua-processor/README.md

 ## Install RT-STPS
 To install RT-STPS, follow these instructions:
-- Download the installation files from NASA drl https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=325&type=software, you may need to create an account and wait for approval before you can download.
+- Download the RT-STPS installation files from [NASA DRL](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=325&type=software), you may need to create an account and wait for approval before you can download.
-- Copy the downloaded installation files to the desired installation directory You can use the following command to secure copy the files from downloads to the VM
+- Copy the downloaded installation files to the home directory on the Azure VM
 ```
 scp RT-STPS_7.0*.tar.gz <adminusername>@<vm public ip>:.
 ```